Skip to content

 Conclusion

 After talking to the different brewers from all different backgrounds there were three similarities that they believed led to a successful brewery.
 First and foremost, efficient brewery design is crucial to sustainability.
-Be sustainable, whether this is recycling water or CO2 to adding wind turbines or solar panels.
-Being sustainable results in being profitable by cutting down on resources and man hours used to perform the different tasks.
+Be sustainable, whether this is recycling water or adding wind turbines or solar panels.
+Being sustainable results in being profitable by cutting down on resources and hours used to perform the different tasks.

 Invest in a canning line.
-During the pandemic brewery taprooms and restaurants were forced to get creative in order to survive.
+During the pandemic, brewery taprooms and restaurants were forced to get creative in order to survive.
 Breweries with their own canning system were able to stay afloat and profitable despite taprooms being closed through lockdown.

 See how Hinge put these sustainable design practices to use on a variety of Food & Beverage projects here.